Yoga For Stress Relief: Transform Your Life

 - SAMADHI – Bliss or enlightenment

-Using the Eight Limbs of Yoga as your guide will enable to use the Yamas and Niyamas, external and internal disciplines and observances to form the foundation of your practice.
+Using the Eight Limbs of Yoga as a guide will enable to use the Yamas and Niyamas, external and internal disciplines and observances to form the foundation of your practice.

 Then you can use asana and pranayama, the two most common limbs that are taught in most public yoga classes, to help you work the physical body so the mind has a healthy and peaceful place to reside and learning that when we control the breath, we learn to control the mind.